 Now I'd like to ask you about your [names of accounts coded at 'Accounts'], that you mentioned earlier.
 Do you still have these accounts?

-- 1: STILL has any such accounts/assets - 2: ALL such accounts/assets now disposed of - 3: Does not wish to give details of such assets
+1: STILL has any such accounts/assets 2: ALL such accounts/assets now disposed of then the subsidiary questions are not asked.
+If the respondent still has any of the named assets then you must always code 1.